life-itself/community/Excalidraw/praxis-spaces-management-2022-03-01.excalidraw.md

 Community Gatherings
-comes under "Community" circle but it has a lot of overlap plus for simplicity show it here ^77Sjpzhn
+comes under "Community" circle but it has a lot of overlap so for simplicity show it here ^77Sjpzhn

 Lead
 Producer ^kmDMnAyu